OFF THE STREET

 - No physical violence nor threats of violence.

 - No sexual overtones or threats.

 Violation of any of these Five Golden Rules results in automatic discharge from the program, no questions asked.
 Maximum use of peer accountability is used to enforce the rules.

 As residents are completing OTS II, they begin their fiest job assignments in the dining room and they visit the Community Meetings in order to learn what will be expected of them in the next phase of recovery.
-All three locations, Huntington, Charleston, and Bluefield, follow this same model across the state of West Virginia.
+All four locations, Huntington, Charleston, Parkersburg, and Bluefield, follow this same model across the state of West Virginia.